 2. Wharfs of Newport – The entire city of Newport is located on the Atlantic Ocean.
-It’s one of the most famous maritime cities in the US and sailing is as common to this town as hockey is to Canada.
+It’s one of the most famous maritime cities in the US, and sailing is as common to this town as hockey is to Canada.

 However, it’s not only about sailing.
 It’s a town to be walked around and enjoyed.
-There are so many tiny little shops along their main street and the dozens of wharfs and piers that lead right into the water, that you’ll probably lose a day and not even know it just wondering around the shops.
+There are so many tiny little shops along their main street and the dozens of wharfs and piers that lead right into the water, that you’ll probably lose a day and not even know it just wandering around the shops.

 3. Lobsters and Seafood – how can you not have daily fresh catches here?
-New England is famous for their delicious Lobsters and Crabs, and I would never have known about the Lobster Company if it wasn’t recommended to me.
+New England is famous for its delicious Lobsters and Crabs, and I would never have known about the Lobster Company if it wasn’t recommended to me.

-Once you’re inside the fishermen allow you to hold the largest lobster they caught.
+Once you’re inside, the fishermen allow you to hold the largest lobster they caught.

 And don’t forget the crabs.
-There are lots and lots of them here too.
+There are lots and lots of them here, too.

-5. Ocean Drive – Or better known as the Ten-Mile Drive is a must if you have a car.
+5. Ocean Drive – Or better known as the Ten-Mile Drive, is a must if you have a car.
 The views are spectacular and if you’re coming from downtown Newport, you head directly to where all the Mansions are located and the cliff walk begins.

-My kids would have plenty of moving around space, a bathroom near by and ice cream!
+My kids would have plenty of moving around space, a bathroom nearby and ice cream!